Junebeomstics/RetinoSolver/README.md

 ## Retinotopy

 This folder contains all source code necessary to replicate datasets generation, in addition to functions and labels used for figures and models' evaluation.

+**Note:** The data files in `Retinotopy/data/` are not included in this repository due to their large size.
+Please download them from [Google Drive](https://drive.google.com/drive/folders/1o-MFVX_vOQ82qFhDibA8fBIP28_DaKpl?usp=sharing) and place them in the `Retinotopy/data/` directory before running experiments.

 ## Citation